korgan00/VR-DepthMap-Stereo/index.md

 The main reason to fetch so much texels is the restriction of fragment shader on writing at a different position of the textures.
 To solve this restriction, the usual shader is replaced by a compute shader.

-Here is the first compute shader:
+Here is the first compute shader developed:
 {% highlight glsl %}
 // Public kernels -----------------------
 #pragma kernel Clear